Amazon is one of the most innovative companies in existence.

 - Modern smartphone (Android Phone or iPhone 5 or newer)

-- Proof of auto insurance
+- Have state minimum auto insurance coverage

 - A mid-sized sedan (a 4-door Honda Civic is mid-sized) or larger – but if it’s a truck you have to have a bed top to protect packages from the weather.